 Do Hybrid Mattresses Ship in a Box?

-Lifespan depends on the construction and quality of the materials but most hybrid models last about 8 to 10 years.
-However, if you buy a premium model and take care of it right, a hybrid mattress can last well over a decade.
-We recommend choosing a bed with at least a 10-year warranty.
+Lifespan depends on the construction and quality of the materials, but most quality hybrid mattresses last about 10 years.
+However, a hybrid can last well over a decade if you buy a premium model and take care of it right.
+Because hybrid mattresses have so many layers and blend mattress technologies, they last longer than standalone memory foam, foam, latex, and innerspring mattress.

 Two-in-One Comfort with Hybrid Technology